European Union energy label: Dishwashers

 The energy efficiency of a dishwasher is calculated according to the number of place settings.
 For the most common size of appliance, the 12 place setting machine the following classes apply up to 2010.

 After 2010, a new system is used, based on an energy efficiency index (EEI), which is based on the annual power usage, based on stand-by power consumption and 280 cleaning cycles, relative to the standard power usage for that type of dishwasher.
-For a 12-place-setting dishwasher, an EEI of 100 corresponds to 462 kWh per year.
+For a 12-place-setting dishwasher, an EEI of 100 corresponds to 462 kWh per year (approximately 52.7 watts, on average).

+After 2021, the energy efficiency index (EEI) thresholds were updated.